On this page

 Choosing to pay in Australian dollars may be more expensive

-Some merchants give you the option of paying in Australian dollars or another currency when you use a debit or credit card.
+Some merchants give the option of paying in Australian dollars or another currency when using a debit or credit card.
 This is referred to as ‘dynamic currency conversion’.

 Choosing to pay in Australian dollars may be the more expensive option.